-\$9.2 billion

-Gross Premiums Written
+\$9.2 billion Gross Premiums Written

-\$1.4 billion

-capital raised in the Capital Partners business from third-party investors
+\$1.4 billion capital raised in the Capital Partners business from third-party investors Strong Growth in Casualty and Specialty Segment

 We believe that management's strong execution of our strategy in 2022 supports long-term shareholder value creation.
 Consistent with our pay for performance philosophy, this strong execution, coupled with improved operating results, resulted in an above target annual incentive bonus this year.
 In addition, our performance shares paid out above target for the 2020 to 2022 performance period.